-Code review has remained as the trusted code quality practice for the past few years.
+Code review has remained the trusted code quality practice for the past few years.
 It seems to continue for years to come.
 But issues like lack of time and manpower call for the rise in the use of Automated Code Review tools.
-They’re more powerful, easier to use and in case of CodeGrip highly affordable too.
+They’re more powerful, easier to use, and in the case of Codegrip highly affordable too.

 Liked what you read?
 Subscribe and get fresh updates.

 P.S.
 Don’t forget to share this post.

 Pranav mandhareJanuary 9, 2020